pragnapasunuri/OCS-Docs/Documentation/SequentialDataStore/Searching.md

 ``mud OR log`` | log mud<br>mud<br>log |
 ``mud AND (NOT log)`` | mud | mud log
-``mud AND (log OR pump*)`` | mud log<br>mud pumps | mud bath ``name:stream* AND (description:pressure OR description:pump)`` | The name starts with "stream" and the description has the either "pressure" or "pump", or both. |
+``mud AND (log OR pump*)`` | mud log<br>mud pumps | mud bath ``name:stream* AND (description:pressure OR description:pump)`` | The name starts with "stream" and the description has either "pressure" or "pump", or both. |

 ### <a name="fieldScoped">Field-scoping (``:``) operator</a>
 You can qualify the search to a specific field using the ``:`` operator.